rounak161106/modern-application-development-2/Tutorials/Week 1/notes.md

 - First of all, all functions and variables in the script are hoisted.
 If a variable is declared with `let` or `const`, it is hoisted to the top of the script with a **temporal dead zone** value.
 If a variable is declared with `var`, it is hoisted to the top of the script with an initial value of `undefined`.
 Functions, however, can be accessed before their definition, since the entire function definition is hoisted to the top of the script.
 - If we declare an unnamed function or an arrow function and assign it to a variable, trying to call it before the declaration won't work.
 During hoisting, the compiler only sees the LHS (the variable), not the RHS (the function), so it doesn't know a function exists there.
 The variable is hoisted, not the function — this results in `undefined` or a temporal dead zone error, depending on the keyword used.
-- We can also declare a variable without any keyword, but this should be avoided.
-For hoisting purposes, such variables follow `var` behavior.
+- We can also declare a variable without any keyword (an implicit global), but this should be avoided.
+Unlike `var`, these are **not hoisted at all** — the property is only created on the global object when that line actually executes.
+Referencing it earlier throws a `ReferenceError`, not `undefined`.

 ## Object Property Access